Selena Gomez & the Scene: 2011–2012: When the Sun Goes Down, hiatus, and split

 The album's lead single "Who Says" had its world premiere on On Air with Ryan Seacrest on March 8.
-The accompanying music video, which was directed by Chris Applebaum, premiered on VEVO March 11.
-The single follows in succession of other self-empowerment singles such as "Firework" by Katy Perry, "Fuckin' Perfect" by Pink, and "Born This Way" by Lady Gaga.
-"Who Says" was a critical success but was only successful in US, receiving a moderate success worldwide, becoming the band's highest-peaking song on the Hot 100 chart to date, where it peaked at number 21.
-The song has also been certified Platinum by the RIAA, becoming their second single to achieve this feat.
-On May 28, Gomez announced on her official Twitter that one of the songs from the album, "Bang Bang Bang" would be released as part of an iTunes album countdown on June 7, 2011.
-Gomez later announced in an interview that the second single from the album would be "Love You like a Love Song".
+The accompanying music video, which was directed by Chris Applebaum, premiered on VEVO on March 11.
+"Who Says" was a critical success but was only successful in the US, receiving a moderate success worldwide, becoming the band's highest-peaking song on the Hot 100 chart to date, where it peaked at number 21.
+The song was certified Platinum by the RIAA.
+The second single from the album was "Love You like a Love Song".
 The song was serviced to contemporary hit radio airplay on August 16, 2011, in the United States.
-The single later went on to become the band's highest performing single in the U.S. to date, where it peaked at number 22 on the Hot 100 chart, their second highest-peaking single to date.
-The song became their highest-charting single on the Pop Songs chart based on radio airplay, where it peaked at No. 6.
-The single was later certified 4× Platinum in the U.S., making it the band's first song to achieve this feat.
-"Hit the Lights" was released as the third and final single in 2012, but it failed to have much success.
+The single peaked at number 22 on the Hot 100 chart.
+It became their highest-charting single on the Pop Songs chart based on radio airplay, where it peaked at No. 6.
+The single was later certified 4× Platinum in the U.S. "Hit the Lights" was released as the third and final single in 2012, but it failed to have much success.
 On March 23, 2011, Hollywood Records announced the We Own the Night Tour, which began on July 24, 2011 and ended on February 11, 2012.

 On January 7, 2012, Gomez announced that the band was on hiatus and that they would not release a new album in 2012.
 On July 22, 2012, Selena Gomez & the Scene won "Choice Music: Group" for the third time in a row at the 2012 Teen Choice Awards.
-Since then, the band has not reformed to release any new material, with Selena Gomez focusing solely on her solo career.
+Selena Gomez later announced that the hiatus was now a permanent split for her to focus on her growing acting career and embark on her solo career.